-The newly formed Inshore Fishing and Conservation Authorities (IFCAs), previously Sea Fisheries Committees (SFCs), can introduce by elaws for the regulation of sea fisheries that have an impact on salmonids, in order to protect these species.
+The Marine and Coastal Access Act 2009 establishes Inshore Fishing and Conservation Authorities (IFCAs) in England, previously Sea Fisheries Committees (SFCs), and can introduce byelaws for the regulation of sea fisheries that have an impact on salmonids, in order to protect these species.
+In Wales, the Welsh Assembly Government will be responsible for overall sea fisheries management.

 This arrangement exists currently and will continue under the Act.
-This is because salmon and other migratory species are included in the wider definition of the 'marine environment' and so byelaws to regulate sea fisheries (e.g. requirements to set a bass net at a certain level so that salmon can swim over) can continue.
-IFCAs will work with the Environment Agency - as SFCs do now - so appropriate measures can be taken to regulate sea fish for the protection of salmon and other migratory species.
+This is because salmon and other migratory species are included in the wider definition of the 'marine environment'

+and so byelaws to regulate sea fisheries (e.g. requirements to set a bass net at a certain level so that salmon can swim over) can continue.
+IFCAs and Welsh Assembly Government will work with the Environment Agency - as SFCs do now - so appropriate measures can be taken to regulate sea fish for the protection of salmon and other migratory species.